 To avoid conflict of interest, faculty/instructors do not have access to student account or tuition information.
-If you have a question about your account or tuition, please contact Student Services for assistance.
+Questions about student accounts or tuition should be directed to Student Services.
 In addition, faculty members and instructors must notify school administrators in the event a student with whom the faculty member or instructor has had a previous work or personal relationship with is placed in their course.
 Administrators will determine how to address any potential conflict of interest concerns.
 Students who feel this conflict of interest policy has not been followed should follow the grievance procedure published in this catalog.